Module 08: Training

 return avg_loss

-Each iteration processes one batch: the model transforms inputs into predictions, the loss function compares predictions to targets, backward pass computes gradients, gradient clipping prevents instability, and the optimizer updates parameters.
-The accumulated loss divided by batch count gives average training loss for monitoring convergence.
+Each iteration processes one batch: the model turns inputs into predictions, the loss function scores them against targets, the backward pass fills .grad on every parameter, the clipper bounds the global norm, and the optimizer applies the step.
+Total loss divided by batch count is the average training loss you watch to see convergence.

 Epochs and Iterations

 Training operates on two timescales: iterations (single batch updates) and epochs (complete passes through the dataset).
-Understanding this hierarchy helps you reason about training progress and resource requirements.
+The hierarchy is what lets you reason about training progress and cost.

-An iteration processes one batch: forward pass, backward pass, optimizer step.
-If your dataset has 10,000 samples and batch size is 32, one epoch requires {python} epoch_iters_10k iterations (10,000 ÷ 32, rounded up).
-Training a model to convergence typically requires dozens or hundreds of epochs, meaning tens of thousands of iterations.
+An iteration processes one batch: forward, backward, step.
+With 10,000 samples and batch size 32, one epoch is 313 iterations (10,000 ÷ 32, rounded up).
+Convergence typically takes dozens to hundreds of epochs, so tens of thousands of iterations.

 Your Trainer tracks both: self.step counts total iterations across all epochs, while self.epoch counts how many complete dataset passes you’ve completed.
 Schedulers typically operate on epoch boundaries (learning rate changes each epoch), while monitoring systems track loss per iteration.